mzdu/gae-project/README.markdown

-Google App Engine Project
+###Google App Engine Project

-Authors:
+This whole project was written with Python with Google App Engine suites as the back-end.

-Mingzhe Du
+For the front-end, I used jQeury and some jQuery plugins.